 "Hey, Jay-...
 Jay?"
 Noah scrambled into the room through the window going quickly over to the bed.
 "Jay, what happened?"
 He stared at Jay's tears in disbelief but as he saw the injuries, it turned to anger.

 Jay could barely hear Noah's words, so deep he was in his misery.
 His eyes had a lost, almost dead look.
-His shakes had long since died down and now he only lay very, very still despite the tears still fell from his eyes silently.
+The trembling that had overtaken his body had long since died down and now he only lay very, very still despite the tears still fell from his eyes silently.

 "Jay...?"
 Noah knelt down next to Jay's bed, his hands on the other's pale cheeks.
 "Jay, talk to me.
 It's me, Noah, your big bro.
 Come on..
 Say something..."
 What kind of big brother was he?
 He couldn't even protect Jay...